Lil Pump Net Worth:$10 Million (approx.)

-Lil Pump has a net worth of $8 million.
-He is a prominent member of the SoundCloud rap scene.
-He became popular on Soundcloud when he gained millions of streams.
+Lil Pump net worth is of $10 million.
+Lil Pump is a prominent member of the SoundCloud rap scene.
+Pump became popular on Soundcloud when he gained millions of streams.
 Lil Pump’s real name is Gazzy Garcia and he has also gone by Trapper of the Century.

-In March 2018, Lil Pump signed a recording contract with Warner Brothers that came with an $8 million advance.
-The contract then pays the rapper $9,000 in the first year, $12,000 in the second, and $15,000 in the third through seventh years.
+In 2018, Lil Pump signed a recording contract with Warner Brothers that came with an $8 million advance.
+The contract then pays the rapper $9,000 in the first year, $12,000 in the second, and $15,000 in the third through 7th years.

 Those numbers are not typos.
 He also was given a 14% share of his royalties in the United States which is much higher than normal.
 And in some sales formats, the rapper will actually get 66% of his royalties.
-To be clear, an $8 million advance means that Pump can’t earn any more money until his advance is paid back.
+An $8 million advance means that Lil Pump can’t earn any more money until his advance is paid back.
 And if the money is not paid back for some reason, it will be very difficult to get another deal.

-The two were expelled from multiple school districts and Garcia then enrolled in an alternative high school.
-However, he was expelled in the tenth grade for fighting and inciting a riot.
+The two were expelled from multiple school districts and Garcia Went to alternate high school.
+But, Gazzy was expelled in the tenth grade for fighting and inciting a riot.

-Lil Pump’s career began when Smokepurpp produced a track and asked him to freestyle over it.
+Lil Pump’s career started when Smokepurpp produced a track and asked him to freestyle over it.
 It was produced and released independently in 2016 on SoundCloud as his debut single entitled “Lil Pump.”
-Garcia then followed up with the singles “Elementary,” “Ignorant,” “Gang Shit,” and “Drum$tick.”
+Garcia then released the singles “Elementary,” “Ignorant,” “Gang Shit,” and “Drum$tick.”

 Each of these songs garnered over three million teams.
 His immense SoundCloud success earned him recognition within the South Florida underground rap scene, in a style only known as “SoundCloud rap.”

-In 2016, he co-headlined the No Jumper tour and performed at the Rolling Loud Festival.
-In 2017, Garcia released the singles “D Rose” and “Boss”, which were major hits on SoundCloud and collected a combined 70 million streams.
+In 2016, Lil Pump co-headlined the No Jumper tour and performed at the Rolling Loud Festival.
+In 2017, Lil Pump released the singles “D Rose” and “Boss”, which were major hits on SoundCloud and collected a combined 70 million streams.

 The popularity of “D Rose” led to a music video produced by Cole Bennett, also known as Lyrical Lemonade.
 The music video was released on YouTube in January 2017 and by July 2018 it had gained 145 million views.

-On June 9, 2017, Pump signed a record deal with The Lights Global and Warner Records, just two months shy of his 17th birthday.
-However, in January 2018 his contract was voiced with Warner Bros.
-Records because he had been a minor at the time of singing.
+In June, 2017, Lil Pump signed a record deal with The Lights Global and Warner Records, just two months shy of his 17th birthday.
+But in January 2018 Lil Pump contract was voiced with Warner Bros.
+Records because Lil Pump had been a minor at the time of singing.

-Garcia announced through Twitter in July 2017 that his album was in the works and would be released in August.
-However, it was pushed back and instead Lil Pump released “Gucci Gang,” which became his first Billboard Hot 100 entry.
+Lil Pump announced through Twitter in July 2017 that his album was in the works and would be released in August.
+But, it was pushed back and instead Lil Pump released “Gucci Gang,” which became his first Billboard Hot 100 entry.

 Lil Pump’s self-titled debut mixtape was released in 2017 and reached #2 on both the US Rap and US R&B/Hip-Hop charts and #3 on the Billboard 200 chart.
-His most successful single “Gucci Gang” reached #3 on both the US Rap and US R&B/Hip-Hop charts.
+Lil Pump most successful single “Gucci Gang” reached #3 on both the US Rap and US R&B/Hip-Hop charts.

 Lil Pump has also had some success with the popular singles “Back” (featuring Lil Yachty), and “Iced Out” (featuring 2 Chainz).

-The next month, he released the single “Esskeetit” which debuted and peaked at No. 24 on the Billboard Hot 100.
+The next month, Lil Pump released the single “Esskeetit” which debuted and peaked at No. 24 on the Billboard Hot 100.
 He performed the single on “The Tonight Show with Jimmy Fallon” on May 24, 2018.

-As of September 2018, Pump had more than 11 million subscribers on YouTube, and a shade under 2 billion views on YouTube.
-He has also had over 1 billion streams on Spotify.
+Pump had more than 11 million subscribers on YouTube, and a shade under 2 billion views on YouTube.
+Lil Pump has also had over 1 billion streams on Spotify.
 His song with Kanye West, “I Love It”, debuted at #1 on the streaming songs chart on September 22, 2018.
 The song had 46 million streams in its first week alone and went straight to No. 1 on the Canadian Hot 100.

-In February 2019, Garcia released a song featuring Lil Wayne titled “Be Like Me” and a subsequent music video.
+In February 2019, Lil Pump released a song featuring Lil Wayne titled “Be Like Me” and a subsequent music video.